Chapter 7. Immutant Messaging

 :reconnect-attempts | 0 | Total number of reconnect attempts to make before giving up and shutting down. (-1: unlimited) |

-listen is asynchronous - if you need to synchronize on its
+is asynchronous; if you need to synchronize on the

-By default, message handlers are transactional, so the function invoked in response to a message effectively demarcates a transaction that will be automatically committed if no exceptions are raised in the handler, and otherwise rolled back.
+By default, message handlers are transactional, so the function invoked in response to a message effectively demarcates a transaction that will be automatically committed if no exceptions are raised, and otherwise rolled back.

-Any messages published within the handler automatically become part of its transaction, by default.
-So they won't be delivered until that transaction commits.
-To override this behavior, wrap your handler inside the immutant.xa.transaction/not-supported macro.
+Any messages published within the handler automatically become part of its transaction.
+So they won't be delivered until that transaction commits, i.e. the handler runs to completion successfully.
+Operations on Immutant caches and datasources work the same way when called from within a handler.

 See Distributed Transactions for more details.